Languages

 Social media

-Annabelle Lepièce is specialized in European law, with a focus on competition law (antitrust, merger control and State aid), foreign subsidies Regulation (EU FSR) and foreign direct investment (FDI).
+Annabelle Lepièce is specialized in European law, with a focus on competition law (antitrust, merger control and State aid), Foreign Subsidies Regulation (EU FSR) and foreign direct investment (FDI).
 She also has a broad experience in the EU freedoms (services, goods, establishment).

 In competition law, she advises companies on vertical agreements or cooperation with competitors or on potential risk of abuse of dominance (tariffs, rebates, access to essential infrastructure, etc.).
 She notifies mergers to the European Commission or the Belgian Competition Authority.
 Annabelle lodges complaints with the competition authorities or represents companies under investigation.
 She assists them during dawn raids.
 She also provides tailored-made training on competition law.
+She proceeds to FDI notifications and advises companies on their strategy.

 She assists public entities and companies in European law, in the context of the transposition of directives or the compliance of their actions and projects with European law.
 She represents them in the context of investigations by the European Commission into State aid, the management of ERDF funds, infringement proceedings, etc.